tonyfinn/kdbx-rs/README.md

 ## Example code

-Obtaining the first password in the password database:
+Obtaining an entry from the password database:

 ```rust
 use kdbx_rs::{self, CompositeKey, Error};